A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Locally grid graphs with hexagons as -graphs

-We first consider a partial case when $j=d$, the diameter of $Bil_q(e\times d)$.
-Let $A$ be an $1$-dimensional subspace of $Y_1\cap Y_2$.
-Then the subspace $Y$ generated by $A$ and $X$ has dimension $d+1$, and thus $Y$ intersects $W$ in an $1$-dimensional subspace, say, $P$.
+We first consider the partial case when $j$ equals $d$, the diameter of $Bil_q(d\times e)$.
+Let $A$ be a $1$-dimensional subspace of $Y_1\cap Y_2$.
+Then the subspace $Y$ generated by $A$ and $X$ has dimension $d+1$, and thus $Y$ intersects $W$ in a $1$-dimensional subspace, say, $P$.